Year-Round Mold Allergy Symptom Relief

 - Upset stomach

-The skin prick technique involves applying liquid droplets of a concentrated mold spore extract to the surface of the forearm or upper back.
+The skin prick mold allergy test technique involves applying liquid droplets of a concentrated mold spore extract to the surface of the forearm or upper back.
 Positive controls and negative controls are also applied to compare how the mold extract reacts.
 Your allergist will then make a tiny prick through each drop on the surface of your skin.
 If you are allergic to mold, a raised and red bump, called a wheal, will appear within 15 to 20 minutes of the skin prick.
 The diameter of the wheal is compared to the positive and negative controls to determine if you’re allergic.

 in St. Louis, Missouri